Kaviya0624/EcommerceV21/README.md

 Example: Login + Add to Cart + Checkout

-1.Launch browser
+1. Launch browser
-2.Navigate to ecommerce site
+2. Navigate to ecommerce site
-3.Log in with valid credentials
+3. Log in with valid credentials
-4.Search and select a product
+4. Search and select a product
-5.Add product to cart
+5. Add product to cart
-6.Proceed to checkout
+6. Proceed to checkout
-7.Validate order confirmation
+7. Validate order confirmation

 ---